matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

  1. The admins of a space can advertise rooms and subspaces for their space by setting `m.space.child` state events.
-The `state_key` is the ID of a child room or space, and the content should contain a `via` key which gives a list of candidate servers that can be used to join the room. `present: true` key is included to distinguish from a deleted state event.
+The `state_key` is the ID of a child room or space, and the content should contain a `via` key which gives a list of candidate servers that can be used to join the room.
 Something like:

     ```js
     {
         "type": "m.space.child",
         "state_key": "!abcd:example.com",
         "content": {
-            "via": ["example.com", "test.org"],
+            "via": ["example.com", "test.org"]
-            "present": true
         }
     }